Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: Some basics on contracting geodesics

 \end{definition}

-Contracting geodesics can be thought of as detecting hyperbolic 'directions' in a CAT(0) space.
+Note that this definition is sometimes called \emph{strongly contracting} in the literature.
+Contracting geodesics can be thought of as detecting hyperbolic `directions' in a CAT(0) space.
 Another useful, and equivalent, property of hyperbolic like geodesics is that of $\delta$-slimness.
-This is much closer to the notion of Gromov hyperbolicity.
+This is much closer to the notion of Gromov hyperbolicity. \begin{definition}[Slim geodesics] A geodesic $a$ is said to be \emph{$\delta$-slim} if for all $y \notin a$ and all $z$ on $a$ there exists a point $w$ on the geodesic $[y,z]$ such that $d(\pi_{a}(y),w) \leq \delta$.